 Here’s another bunny sign incorporating tin that would work nicely in a country vignette.

 See the two small cake plates held up by bunnies to the left of the picture?
 I have eight of these at home, but mine lack the gold accents.
-Hoping to share an Easter tablescape with them next week…
+See them in, Darling Bunny Hop Table Celebrates Spring.

 There was even a little coastal, beach tableware on display too.
 Thinking my sister who lives on the water in Charleston would like the mermaid or whale spoon rest?
 Or maybe my friend M for her Ocean City kitchen?